-I'm a journalist with more than a decade of experience, working primarily for print and online publications in the American Midwest and West.
+I'm a journalist with more than a decade of experience working primarily for print and online publications in the U.S. Midwest and West.
 I specialize in telling vivid, thoughtful stories about the mystery and curiosity of lost people, places and things.

 That photo?
-You're right, I'm not posed or in makeup.
-Not my style.
 That's me in 2016, in a hot July day's dying light, after a long but successful day chasing stories on the streets outside the Republican National Convention in Cleveland for the Cincinnati Enquirer and USA Today.
 (Photo by Cincinnati Enquirer photographer Meg Vogel).

 Interested in my work?
 Got an idea for how we can work together?
 Contact me.

 Want to connect with me via social media?